The following article was submitted by Robert Connolly.

 The Adopt a Hydrant program is designed “for you to help us help you.”
 The goal is to enlist the help of residents and business owners of all ages and ask them to make a pledge to adopt their local fire hydrant.

-The task is simple: whenever snow falls we ask that you clear the hydrant so that firefighters have quick access to it.
+The task is simple: whenever snow falls the department asks that you clear the hydrant so that firefighters have quick access to it.

 To enroll, please e-mail the chief's office at firstname.lastname@example.org.
 The department requests that residents and business owners provide their name, address, phone number and/or e-mail address and the location of the hydrant you would like to adopt.
 Once the department receives your request it will send out a confirmation “adoption certificate.”